digbmc/cwd-toolkit/index.md

 Hopefully, this toolkit inspires you to not only build your best project, but also encourages you to continue your learning journey in web design and development.

-To access this site's GitHub repository, click the GitHubg button to be brought to digbmc / ds-project
+To access this site's [GitHub repository, click here.](https://github.com/digbmc/ds-project.git)
 <html>
   <body>
     <button onclick="https://github.com/digbmc/ds-project.git">